How to Create a Family Story Dice Game — Easy Step-by-Step Guide

 2. 2

-Using a ruler and pencil, lightly mark a grid on each face of the cubes to help with drawing.
-Aim for a 1-inch square grid.
+Using your ruler and pencil, lightly mark a grid on each face of the cubes to help with drawing.
+Aim for a 1-inch square grid on each of the six faces, ensuring the lines are faint enough to be easily covered by marker but visible enough to guide your icons.
+This grid will help maintain consistent icon placement and size across all dice.

-Step 2: Using a ruler and pencil, lightly mark a grid on each face of the cubes to help
+Step 2: Using your ruler and pencil, lightly mark a grid on each face of the cubes to he

 3. 3